 Most people only get to experience this in college.
 They go from being pretty good at school without much effort to being in the middle or bottom of the pack when they meet their peers in college.
 I got to experience it in school.
 I was deeply upset that day.
 I was so upset that I doubled my time spend studying.
 I don't think I ever studied as hard before or since.
 My marks did improve, but there remained a huge gap between me and the folks at the top.
 That gap never closed no matter what I tried.

 Eventually we all took our college entrance exams, and I did reasonably well.
 I got an all India rank of 6000 and 2300 in two exams and went to a good college.
 The guy who got 67 in that test got a rank of 4.
+4 out of 398k students.
+Many of the others I knew were in the top 1000.
 I understood then how lucky I had been to study with him and others who were smarter and more hard working than me, in an environment that made that distinction clear.
-It had forced me to up my game and I had certainly benefited from that.
+It had forced me to up my game and I had benefited from that.

 But I didn't fully understand privilege when I was 18, which is why I pushed back at the idea that I succeeded as a result of privilege.
 Surely someone could say that only if they hadn't seen how much I worked?
 I had spent late nights and early mornings and entire weekends for 2 years to get where I was.
 How could anyone deny that?

 I know a couple of things now that I didn't know then and that has changed my view.